You will all fall away,” Jesus told us, “for it is written:

 So he sent two of us on another journey to Jerusalem.
 The task reminded me of the one I had taken to bring back the colt for Jesus to enter Jerusalem on.
 I had a feeling that what we were about to experience would enter into the realm of the truly momentous.
 Perhaps that is what made his instructions all the more strange to us.
-He said, “Go into the city, there you will see something out of the ordinary, but you ought to be used to that by now – a man will approach you carrying a water jar.
-Follow him for he knows the way.
+He said, “Go into the city, there you will see something out of the ordinary, but you ought to be used to that by now – a man carrying a water jar will approach you.
+Follow him, for he knows the way.
 Say to the owner of the house he enters, ‘The Teacher asks: Where is the guest room we talked about, where I may share the Passover with my disciples?’
 He will show you a spacious upper room, with all the furnishings we will need.
 It awaits your hand to prepare all that is left to do.”

 We had much to discuss along the way, and once there we began looking for what was hidden in plain sight.
 Consequently we were found, and we followed, we asked and we were shown.
 And there we prepared the Passover meal.

 When evening came we met Jesus and the rest of our brothers, and returned to the room we had prepared.
 It began like any other Passover meal.
 As we ate together we stretched out at the table.
 Then suddenly Jesus said, “Be sure of this: one of you will betray me – even one who has eaten and enjoyed close company with me.”

 I said to him solemnly, “Surely I will not.”
 There was a deep sadness in the room as all of my brothers, the Twelve, confessed the same.